 Check Insurance Codes on the Doctor and Hospital Bills

 If you are working to have a service covered when the coverage was denied, you will need to talk to both the doctor and the insurance agency.

 Regarding medical billing errors, you may find that something was simply coded incorrectly, which is a simple fix.

 It is often frustrating because you are dealing with two companies that have a lot of paperwork and bureaucracy to deal with.
 Document every phone call with the results of the call and the date.

 Avoid Disputes by Getting Pre-Approved and Using In-Network Providers

 To avoid confusion on getting your bills paid you should make sure that you get all necessary procedures preapproved.
 Often the doctor will do this, but you can call the insurance company to make sure that it has gone through.
 A quick phone call can save you a lot of money in the future.
 The day before the procedure, you should call and double-check that everything is approved by the insurance company.
 It is always good to check yourself so you are not hit with an unexpected bill if the claim is denied.

 Sometimes a hospital is on the in-network list, but some of the doctors there are not.
 Anesthesiologists are notorious for this.
 You should contact your insurance company and the hospital beforehand to find out the options to help you pay the lowest amounts for these services.
 You will need to check to see if everyone involved in your procedure is pre-approved.

 If you do not have medical insurance, you should shop around before you have anything done.
 You can also work out a payment plan with the hospital.
 If you can't afford health care, you should speak to the hospital before you have anything done.
-Many hospitals will lower the cost if you do not have insurance and may be willing to work out a payment plan with you.
-These deals vary by hospital and it is worth calling several in your area to find the best deal, especially if you do not have insurance.
+Many hospitals will lower the cost if you do not have insurance and may be willing to work out a payment plan.